wrussell1999/astonhack-2018/README.md

 	$ npm run start

 The server will then be listening on port 8080.
+Use chrome.
+And nothing else.

 ## License